 Even when we’re not aware of it, we’re using many of the same rhetorical techniques Aristotle, Cicero, Abraham Lincoln, Frederick Douglass, Winston Churchill, Martin Luther King, Jr. and other greats have employed in public speaking.
-Each month, our Buckley School resident students of classical rhetoric explain a rhetorical device and show us how it’s being used.
+Each month, our Buckley School resident students of classical rhetoric explain a rhetorical device that can improve your public speaking.
 (Tweet about Oprah Winfrey's recent speech, above, by @StephanoScripo)

 BY JANA DALEY AND JENNY MAXWELL